 Disaster/Emergency Bid: When you sign up to telephone bid with us, we will ask you for a disaster or emergency bid.
 In the event we are unable to reach you on the phone to bid, we will bid on your behalf up to this amount.
 This amount is kept in strict confidence and is not used unless we are unable to reach you.
 While leaving a disaster or emergency bid is not required, it is strongly suggested.

 Estimate: Each lot is given a low and high estimate, representing the value range in which we anticipate it selling for in an auction (formatted low/high … $5,000/10,000).

 Exhibition: Every lot from an auction goes on public display.
 Typically Eldred’s auction Exhibitions or “Previews” are held the day before and the morning of each auction.
 Exhibitions are free and open to the public, and gallery staff is available to answer questions.

 Hammer Price: The price an item is sold for on the auction block.
 It represents the widding bid amount.

 Lot Number: Each lot in an auction is assigned a “Lot Number”.
 Items are sold in an auction in lot number order.
 During the auction Exhibition, each item will be clearly marked with its lot number.

-Manner of: An object or work of art made in the style of an artist, most likely by a follower or student of the artist.
-There is a small possibility it was made by the artist.
+Manner of: An object or work of art made in the style of the artist listed, most likely by a follower or student of the artist.

 Online Bidding: You can bid on any lot in an Eldred’s auction from the comfort of your home by bidding online.